chiffa/BioFlow/dev_log.rst

         - DONE: add an implicit switch if there is a single element to analysis or multiple between explicitely multi-threaded and implicitely single-threaded
         - DONE: temporary patch and flag it as a known bug

+ - TODO: rebuild and upload the project to the PyPI Delayed until after the review
+    - TODO: rebuild and upload to the testPyPI
+    - TODO: test it inside a docker instance
+    - TODO: rebuild and upload to the PyPI
+    - TODO: test it inside a docker instance

  - TODO: [REFACTOR]: factor out the process spawning logic shared between knowledge and interactome analysis to a "utility" domain of BioFlow